pookanter/skinx-elysiajs/README.md

 docker-compose build
 docker-compose up
 ```
 After docker image is runing.
-Enter Docker container's shell by run a command below but replace <mycontainer> with docker image name that suffix with "api"
+Enter Docker container's shell by run a command below but replace "mycontainer" with docker image name that suffix with "api"
 ```bash
 docker exec -it <mycontainer> bash
 ```